-With the 80,000 points welcome bonus, the highest on all Southwest cards, you can take the entire family on vacation!
+With the Potential 100,000 points welcome bonus, the highest on all Southwest cards, you can take the entire family on vacation!

 If you time the application right, this card can help you earn the Southwest Companion Pass.
 The Companion Pass is a great perk of Southwest Airlines that allows passengers to bring along a companion for only the cost of the taxes/fees, as long as there’s an available seat.

 Hyatt has a few great properties on Mexico’s west coast and Chase’s World of Hyatt credit card will help us cover a few nights.
 The card has a sign-up bonus of 25,000 points after spending $3,000 in 3 months.
 If you spend an additional $3,000 in the first six months for a total of $6,000, you will earn an additional 25,000 points for a total of 50,000 points.